asyncapi/spec/versions/next/asyncapi.md

 ## Introduction

-The AsyncAPI Specification is a project used to describe and document Asynchronous APIs.
+The AsyncAPI Specification is a project used to describe and document message-driven APIs in a machine-readable format.
+It’s protocol-agnostic, so you can use it for APIs that work over any messaging protocol (e.g., AMQP, MQTT, WebSockets, Kafka, STOMP, etc).

 The AsyncAPI Specification defines a set of files required to describe such an API.
 These files can then be used to create utilities, such as documentation, integration and/or testing tools.